Aliases for REEP1 Gene

 GeneCards Summary for REEP1 Gene

 REEP1 (Receptor Accessory Protein 1) is a Protein Coding gene.
 Diseases associated with REEP1 include Spastic Paraplegia 31, Autosomal Dominant and Neuronopathy, Distal Hereditary Motor, Type Vb.
-Among its related pathways are Signaling by GPCR and Olfactory Signaling Pathway.
-GO annotations related to this gene include microtubule binding and olfactory receptor binding.
+Among its related pathways are Signaling by GPCR and Olfactory transduction.
+Gene Ontology (GO) annotations related to this gene include microtubule binding and olfactory receptor binding.
 An important paralog of this gene is REEP2.

 Required for endoplasmic reticulum (ER) network formation, shaping and remodeling; it links ER tubules to the cytoskeleton.
 May also enhance the cell surface expression of odorant receptors (PubMed:20200447).
 May play a role in long-term axonal maintenance (PubMed:24478229).